Our Curriculum

 Assessing our children’s learning within the curriculum

 Teachers formatively assess children every lesson in preparation for the next learning opportunity.
-Teachers adapt planned activities to take account of the needs and abilities of the children they teach.
+They adapt planned activities to take account of the needs and abilities of the children they teach.
 In reading, writing, spelling, and maths, formal assessments are conducted regularly to enable children to show their progress.
 Teachers also use this information to assess any gaps in the knowledge or skills of each child.